Biblical Parallels Index – Bereshit 39

 Mrs. Potiphar and Yosef

-The story of Yosef and Mrs. Potiphar is told three times, once by the narrator (Bereshit 39:12-14), once when Mrs. Potiphar relays the event to her household (verses 14-16), and once when she relays it her husband (verses 17-18).
+The story of Yosef and Mrs. Potiphar is told three times, once in the narrative voice (Bereshit 39:12-14), once when Mrs. Potiphar relays the event to her household (verses 14-16), and once when she relays it her husband (verses 17-18).

 Tools